itsobi/React-Redux-TodoApp/README.md

 - A pop up of your "client ID" and "client secret" will appear.
 The only one you will need for this project is the "client ID".

+### How to view the app in the browser

+- In the terminal run npm start.
+This will run the app in development mode, on port [http://localhost:3000](http://localhost:3000).

+- The page will reload when you make changes.
+You may also see any lint errors in the console.

 ### How to run back-end server to store todos

 - In the terminal, `cd` into the `API` folder in the project.